rnajena/sugar/docs/joss/paper.md

 Modern bioinformatics requires the use of a variety of tools [e.g. BLAST for homology detection, @blast] and databases [e.g. GenBank, @genbank].
 Custom scripts often need to use the results of these tools, which are available in different formats.

-``Sugar`` is a Python framework for bioinformatics and aims to facilitate rapid application development.
+``Sugar`` is a Python framework for bioinformatics which aims to facilitate rapid application development.
 The package allows to read and write various sequence and annotation formats, i.e. FASTA, GenBank, Stockholm, GFF, GTF, BLAST and others.
 Since ``sugar`` uses a plugin system for reading and writing, new file formats can be added not only within the ``sugar`` package, but also within other packages, allowing for low barrier inclusion of new formats.
 ``Sugar`` includes classes for representing DNA/RNA sequences and annotations.
 The main functionality is exposed through methods of these classes and is therefore readily available.